zama-ai/concrete/docs/dev/compilation/FHELinalgDialect.md

 ### `FHELinalg.apply_multi_lookup_table` (::mlir::concretelang::FHELinalg::ApplyMultiLookupTableEintOp)

-Returns a tensor that contains the result of a lookup table, using a different lookup table for each element.
+Returns a tensor that contains the result of the lookup on a table, using a different lookup table for each element.

 Performs for each encrypted index a lookup table of clear integers.
 Multiple lookup tables are passed, and the application of lookup tables is performed following the broadcasting rules.